MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/troubleshoot-sla-creation.md

 ### Cause

-The entitlement's entity allocation type mapping records aren't present in the EntitlementEntityAllocationTypeMappingBase table when the **Entity Type** field from the entitlement entity has more than one option other than case.
+The entitlement's entity allocation type mapping records aren't present in the EntitlementEntityAllocationTypeMappingBase table when the **Entity Type** field from the entitlement entity has more than one option other than **Case**.

 ### Resolution